 “It’s wild—when your plane lands back in New York, you feel more energized to go crush it than you do when you’re anywhere else in the world,” says Jared Parker, CEO of Rasgo.
 “And I’ve traveled everywhere.”

-We sat down with three New York City founders to find out what makes this city such a special place to build a business and how it stacks up against Silicon Valley—plus an unflinching look at its unique challenges.
+We sat down with three New York City founders to find out what makes this city such a special place to build a top tech startup and how it stacks up against Silicon Valley—plus an unflinching look at its unique challenges.